Secret Bowhunting Tip: Putting in the Time

-When the hunters roll into high-pressure areas–like most of Utah’s public lands–deer change their behavior quickly.
-The worst place I know of is Monte Cristo.
-I hunted this area for several years and never saw a big buck up and feeding during the day.
+When the hunters roll into high-pressured public areas, deer change their behavior quickly.
+The worst place I know of is Monte Cristo in Northern Utah.
+I’ve hunted this area for several years and never saw a big buck up and feeding during the day.
 Eating may be the primary drive for deer, but sheer survival is more important than eating.

 When their lives are on the line, deer will bed before daylight and remain bedded all day until the sun goes down.
-They simply adapt to a nocturnal lifestyle.
+They simply adopt a temporary nocturnal lifestyle in order to survive.
 When hunting nocturnal bucks, don’t get discouraged.
 They still exist somewhere; you just have to find them.

-When the hunting pressure is on, bucks leave the upper ridges where you might see them living all summer, and move to steep secondary ridges where there’s more protective cover.
-Look for the steepest and thickest terrain possible.
-Sometimes they move to the heavily wooded north-face side dark timber where the elk live.
+When the hunting pressure is on, bucks leave open country where they might live all summer and move to steep secondary ridges where there’s more protective cover.
+When looking for pressured bucks, begin your search in the steepest and thickest terrain possible.
+Sometimes they move to heavily wooded north-face, dark timber where elk like to live.

 When hunting secondary ridges, start by still-hunting the steepest and thickest terrain you can find.
 Move very slowly and glass every ten steps or so.
-There’s nothing harder than hunting bedded bucks, but remember you have all day!
+There’s nothing more difficult than hunting bedded bucks, but remember you have all day to do so!

-It’s also good to locate a nearby water source.
+It’s also a good idea to locate nearby water sources.
 Deer don’t require daily water because they get most of their moisture from the plants they eat.
-But they still need to water every few days, and even more frequently in hot, arid areas.
+But they still need to water every few days, and even more frequently in hot, arid regions.
 Any small seep or spring will do.
 One way to locate water is too look for willows.
 Willows are easy to spot because of their tall, reddish stems.
-As an aside, deer also eat the willows.
+As an aside, deer also love to eat willow branches.

-In my time, I’ve see some real monster bucks up and feeding during mid-day.
+In my time, I’ve seen some real monster bucks up and feeding during midday, however, this is rare.
 Whenever possible, spend the entire day in the woods and it will eventually pay off.
 Hunt smarter, not harder.
-By putting in the time, you will increase your chances of success.
+The fastest way to increase bowhunting success to put in more time afield.